danieljacob5/Elite101-PreWork/README.md

 # Elite101-PreWork
-This repository contains my pre-work project for the Elite 101 Course at Code2College.<br/>
+This repository contains Jake's pre-work project for the Elite 101 Course at Code2College.<br/>
 The pre-work is a python chatbot.<br/>
 This line is added from Repl.it.<br/>